 The classic "A" weighted noise level measurement is often used worldwide as the sole criterion to specify and evaluate the environmental noise impact of proposed or existing sites.

 This is the elephant in the global noise evaluation room.
-Noise ordinances and regulations too often simply set maximum daytime and nighttime dB(A) noise level requirements.
+Noise ordinances and regulations simplistically (and ineffectively) just set maximum daytime and nighttime dB(A) noise level requirements.

-All too often, this results in a deluge of noise complaints from the local community, despite the regulatory noise levels being met.
+All too often, despite the regulatory noise levels being met, this results in a deluge of noise complaints from the local community, coupled with associated health issues and pressure on regulator resources.

 The "A" weighting is a sound level meter frequency filter designed to evaluate how damaging a sound would be to your hearing.
-As your hearing is progressively less sensitive to lower frequencies, it progressively filters out low frequencies like a graphic equaliser used to turn down the bass.
+As your hearing is much less sensitive to lower frequencies, it progressively filters out these low frequencies - like a graphic equaliser used to turn down the bass.

 This plot shows how the filter works.
 The X axis is frequency or pitch, from low to high, the Y axis is amplitude (dB).
 The black (Z) line is unfiltered, the "A" filter (red line) progressively attenuates lower frequencies - down to 1/8000th of the level at 31.5Hz (-39dB), to 1/8th of the level at 250Hz (-9dB) whilst leaving 1000Hz unchanged.
 The typical "hum" frequency range is marked in orange (play the above sound file to hear examples).